aws-samples/amazon-bedrock-samples/agents/text_2_sql_bedrock_agent/Readme.md

 ## Installation

-Clone the repository to your local machine or AWS environment:
+Clone the repository to your local machine or AWS environment

-git clone git@ssh.gitlab.aws.dev:jpedram/text_2_sql_bedrock_agent.git

 ## Usage

 1. Start by opening the `create_and_invoke_sql_agent.ipynb` Jupyter Notebook.
 2. Run the notebook cells in order.
 The notebook will:
    - Import configurations from `config.py`.
-   - Set your own 'AWS_PROFILE' if running locally, if using AWS sagemaker notebook just comment "os.environ['AWS_PROFILE']"
+   - Set your own 'AWS_PROFILE'
    - Build the necessary infrastructure using `build_infrastructure.py`, which includes:
      - S3 buckets
      - Lambda functions